-I know appendix carry enjoys increasing popularity among younger shooters and not a few hipsters.
-It’s also the choice of many keyboard commandos who want to be just like their heroes in the gun community.
-To say nothing of the folks who think they can buy skills in a bubble-pack on aisle three of their local Cabelas/Bass Pro.
+I know appendix carry enjoys increasing popularity among a lot of people including a good number of younger shooters.
+It also seems to be the choice of many keyboard commandos who want to be just like their heroes in the gun community.
+To say nothing of the folks who think they can buy skills in a bubble-pack on aisle three of their local Cabela’s or Academy Sports.

 I’m no fan of appendix carry (sometimes called AIWB – appendix inside the waistband) for one reason: it’s unsafe.
-If you screw up your holstering, you will likely die.
+If you screw up your holstering, there’s a good chance you’ll die.

 Granted, appendix carry offers good concealment and fast presentation.
 With a good rig and the right body type it can be every bit as comfortable as other carry options.
 But it won’t work with all body types.